 If you think you have met these conditions and your landlord still threatens eviction, or to be sure you are getting good advice about any local laws that will help renters in your area, contact the MAC at 855-810-2015, or by email at firstname.lastname@example.org, or visit www.lawhelpca.org to find a list of organizations that give free legal services to low-income renters in your area.

-This law is an important first step that your union fought for – but we know it’s not enough.
 We’ll continue fighting for the much-needed long-term housing security our members need to remain in their homes while California recovers from the COVID-19 pandemic.